Browsed by

 Fallen Leaf Lake, Tahoe, 2019

 I stepped out of the front door and was greeted with a blast of chilly air.
 Cars and sidewalks sparkled from the overnight frost that would remain crystalized for most of the morning.
-I glanced at the trash pickings left by three bears and a coyote the night before.
+I glanced at the trash pickings left by three bears and a coyote from the night before.
 For the first time in many never-ending-heated months, I was happy to bundle up against the unfamiliar cold.
 Despite three layers of socks, my toes still went numb in my athletic shoes designed to allow air flow.
 Time to invest in a different type of shoes.

-Our first stop was at Fallen Leaf Lake – a must do for all of our Tahoe trips.
+Our first stop was at Fallen Leaf Lake – a required stop for all of our Tahoe trips.
 Today it was unusually quiet with the campgrounds long closed for the season.
 We hiked for over an hour without running into another person.
 The lake was crystal clear and blue, with the mountains towering mystically in the distance.
 The stillness was soothing and such a relief from the bustling city we call home.

 Lake Baron